-CALIFORNIA AEROSOL TRANSMISSIBLE DISEASE STANDARD
+AEROSOL TRANSMISSIBLE DISEASE STANDARD

-In 2009, Cal/OSHA adopted the nation's first aerosol transmissible disease (ATD) standard, which remains in effect today.
+In 2009, the California Division of Occupational Safety and Health (Cal/OSHA) adopted the nation's first aerosol transmissible disease (ATD) standard, which remains in effect today [4].
 The standard is designed to protect healthcare workers from diseases spread by an airborne or droplet route.
 The ATD standard requires employers in health care to develop exposure control procedures and train employees to follow those procedures [4].
 Basic exposure precautions, such as source screening, infection control, hand hygiene, and cleaning and decontamination procedures, are a fundamental part of the standard.
 Employees must be included in the periodic review and assessment of these procedures.